strangerstudios/pmpro-member-directory/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= .5 =
+* ENHANCEMENT: Supports better/more extensive search based on user metadata in [pmpro_member_directory] shortcode

 = .4.4 =
 * Added the pmpro_member_directory_sql filter (passes $sqlQuery, $levels, $s, $pn, $limit, $start, $end) that can be used to filter the SQL used to lookup members for the directory page.